Too Many Bike Cassettes? Here's How to Choose the Right One

 Bestseller

-The number of teeth on the smallest pinion affects the gear range and pedaling efficiency of a bike.
-Choosing the right number of teeth is crucial for optimizing performance based on terrain and riding style.
+The number of teeth on the smallest pinion in a bike cassette affects the gear ratio and pedaling efficiency.
+Choosing the right number of teeth is crucial for optimizing speed, torque, and overall ride performance, especially when tackling various terrains.

 Popular options